-- The customer simultaneously receives and consumes a benefit provided by the company's performance as the company performs. - The company's performance creates or enhances an asset that a customer controls as asset is created or enhanced. - The company's performance doesn't create an asset within an alternative use to the company and the company has an enforceable right to payment for performance completed to date.
+- The company's performance creates or enhances an asset that a customer controls as asset is created or enhanced. - The company's performance doesn't create an asset within an alternative use to the company and the company has an enforceable right to payment for performance completed to date.